Elena-Kozhevnikova/Diploma_BI_25_Bayes/README.md

-## Diploma project by Elena Kozhevnikova
 ## Studying Gene Regulatory Hierarchy in Crohn’s Disease with a Bayesian Network
+> Elena Kozhevnikova
+> Institute of Molecular and Cellular Biology
+> Novosibirsk
+> elena.n.kozhevnikova@gmail.com
+> tg: e_zeste

 Some helpful ideas:
 Applications of Bayesian network with WGCNA eigengenes and PCA